-Get daily Cricket betting 'Tips & Predictions' on upcoming matches, tournaments and games.
+Get daily Cricket betting 'Tips & Predictions' on upcoming tournaments including PSL, IPL, World Cup & more.
 Learn which side has better odds, which bet is worth making and what are the stakes.

-There are myriads of cricket betting websites out there on the internet but knowing which of them are genuine and which ones are not can be a tedious task, especially for those who are new to online betting.
+There are myriads of cricket betting websites on the internet that try to lure punters by offering enticing odds on popular cricket tournaments like the IPL, World Cup, BBL and the Ashes.
+But knowing which of them are genuine and which ones are not can be a tedious task, especially for those who are new to online betting.
 So if you too happen to be a newbie and are in search of a reliable and reputed online bookmaker, we've got you covered as we not only provide information about the top-rated cricket betting sites but also provide access to them.
 Based on our extensive research, we've narrowed down the cricket betting sites that we found are the best for online betting and that we know will treat punters with respect.
-Read more

 Every cricket betting site on the internet has its own take on betting, offers different promotions, options, features and some even like to concentrate only on particular types of bets.
 So the answer to this question is pretty subjective and it all boils down to personal preferences in the end.
-But if we were to crown a champion from the aforementioned sites, it would be Bet365.
-This is not only because of their sterling reputation, but also because they have convenient banking options, offer excellent choice of betting options in addition to providing live streaming option and the provision to bet in INR which is something great for Indian punters.
+But if we were to crown a champion from the aforementioned sites, it would be 10Cric.
+This is not only because of their sterling reputation, but also because they offer the widest selection of betting markets, competitive odds, live cricket betting, plenty of attractive bonuses and promotions in addition to providing convenient deposit options and fast payouts.

 Unfortunately, betting on cricket online isn't as simple as selecting the first sportsbook you come across on the internet and then start placing your bets.
-There are many bookmakers out there who will first lure you by offering a number of freebies and then cheat you out of your money after you sign up with them and make deposits.
 So before you give any bookmaker a thumbs up and dive into the world of online gambling, make sure you consider the following points while searching for your perfect cricket betting site online.
-Read more

 Security should always be your #1 priority when looking for a cricket betting site online.
 You must ensure that the bookmaker has an established reputation of keeping the information of its members confidential and paying the exact winning amount upon winning the bet.
 Remember, you can bet with confidence only if you know that the site with whom you are placing your bets is safe.